sha1sum/go-infrastructure/README.md

-# GO Infrastructure
+# GIA: GO Infrastructure

-GO Infrastructure is a collection of packages useful in building platforms.
+GIA: GO Infrastructure is a collection of packages useful in building platforms.
 These tools are open sourced in the hopes that gophers may find value; however, it is not expected that these will become popular frameworks.